ProlificsPanther/ParsingJSONUsingCFromPanther/README.md

  One MLT gets JSON data from the caller screen and the other MLT gets JSON parsed data from the C function.
 JPL in the web_enter() function executes the C function that parses the JSON data.

 # Funclist.c
 Consist of functions below that  parses the JSON data.
-To use this feature please rebuild your JServer  these  C functions.
+To use this feature please rebuild your JServer with these C functions.
 static	int	walk_jsmn	PROTO((char *, jsmntok_t *, char *, int, jsmn_callback_t f));
 static	int	jsmn_putfield	PROTO((char *fieldname, char *value, int occur));